gkhaburzaniya/pyscript-docs/docs/faq.md

 ```

 A classic use case for this event is to recreate the "starting up"
 spinner that used to be displayed when PyScript bootstrapped.
-Just show the
+Show the
 spinner first, then close it once `py:ready` is triggered!

 !!! warning